Kizitontm/deep_learning_specialization_coursera/README.md

 # deep_learning_specialization_coursera
-This repository contains all the assignments I completed in the 4 programming courses (4/5) of the deep learning specialization on Coursera.
-One of the courses covered only theoretical concepts that guide the structure of machine learning projects.
+This repository contains all the assignments I completed in the 5 course deep learning specialization offerred by DeepLearning.AI on Coursera.
+One of the courses covered theoretical concepts and case studies about structuring machine learning projects.

 [Specialization Certificate](https://www.coursera.org/account/accomplishments/specialization/certificate/27L7AT7ZQ6GC) <br /> [Sponsor:](https://www.deeplearning.ai/)
 Taught by: @Andrew Ng